Questions and answers: Blood and Plasma Donation

 If you require assistance regarding activations currently in progress for any of the international registries in countries where COVID-19 cases have been recorded, please reach out to the transplant services coordinator team at email@example.com.

-Is there any impact for Canadian Blood Services’ Cord Blood Bank?
+Has COVID-19 had any impact on Canadian Blood Services’ Cord Blood Bank?

 However, aligned with the public health decision to ease COVID-19 restrictions in most parts of the country, and in consultation with clinicians as hospitals gradually return to normal operations, Canadian Blood Services has resumed cord blood collection at all four collection hospitals.